OWASP/API-Security/2019/en/src/0xa9-improper-assets-management.md

   documentation build in your CI/CD pipeline.
 * Make API documentation available to those authorized to use the API.

+## How to Detect

+The effort to detect improper assets management is essentially **manual**.
+Some tasks might be automated if you manage Infrastructure as Code (IaC).

 ## References

 ### External